Gnomeo & Juliet: Critical response

-Joe Morgenstern of The Wall Street Journal gave it a positive review, "This lively little film, a comic take on Shakespeare's tragedy, is really entertaining."
-Ty Burr of the Boston Globe says "It has its own bizarre charms and a breezy confidence that renders it the very definition of a simple pleasure."
-Justin Chang of Variety writes "A welcome dose of honest silliness at a time when most family-oriented toons settle for smart-alecky."
+Joe Morgenstern of The Wall Street Journal praised the film as "a lively little movie, a comic take on Shakespeare's tragedy that is really entertaining."
+Ty Burr of The Boston Globe called it "a simple pleasure" with "its own bizarre charms and breezy confidence."
+Justin Chang of Variety described it as "a welcome dose of honest silliness" during a period when many family animations favored smart-alecky humor.